Boekenhoutskloof - Stellenbosch Semillon 2021

 Wine rated (2023 guide) 94/100

-Still an excellent Semillon, textured and compact.
-Complex aromas of apricot, beeswax, Asian pear and white chocolate.
+Always an excellent Semillon, textured and compact.
+Complex aromas of apricot, beeswax, Asian pear, and white chocolate.
 Some almonds.
-Medium to full-bodied, with a long, creamy finish.
-From old vines planted in 1902, 1942 and 1936.
-For drinking or cellaring.
+Medium-bodied to full-bodied with a long, creamy finish.
+Made from old vines planted in 1902, 1942, and 1936.
+Drink now or cellar.

 Tim Atkin